bluedynamics/zodict/README.txt

 -------------

   - added ``zope.lifecycle`` events to the new ``LifecycleNode``.
-You can easiely override them with your own events.
-Events are suppressed by default, enable them if needed. jensens, 2009-12-21
+You can easiely override them with your own events. jensens, 2009-12-21

   - Renamed class ``zodict`` to ``Zodict``, renamed module ``zodict.zodict`` to